 In the end, the decision to use Vault Items or CAD files depends on specific business needs, the complexity of the products being manufactured, and the capabilities of the existing ERP system.

-For simpler operations or when CAD BOMs are consistently accurate and complete, using CAD data (files) alone can streamline workflows and reduce complexity.
+For simpler operations or when CAD BOMs are consistently accurate and complete, using Files alone can streamline workflows and reduce complexity.

 With two exceptions: